 Hospital stays can be expensive and while Medicare pays your doctors and the hospital, there can be many more expenses not covered.
 A supplemental hospital confinement plan typically pays a daily cash benefit directly to you for hospital confinement related to an accident or illness.
 The money can be used to help with out of pocket medical expenses or other expenses.

 As we age and simple daily tasks become more difficult, having in-home assistance or moving to a care facility may become necessary.
-Long-term care insurance is an important layer of protection that helps protect your assets and gives you choice and control to help you and your family face these decisions with confidence.
+Long-term care insurance is an important layer that helps protect your assets and gives you choice and control to help you and your family face these decisions with confidence.

 Fixed-indemnity supplemental insurance plans offer a fixed cash benefit payout without having to meet a deductible in the event you experience specific illnesses or injuries covered by your policy.
 These plans can be a helpful addition to your Medicare plan to help you cover out-of-pocket costs for medical expenses.